SOURCE Summer Funding

 Please note that the application components have changed slightly and are not reflected in these samples.

-SOURCE sponsors a number of programs and funding opportunities to assist students pursuing unpaid research experiences and creative endeavors.
+The Undergraduate Research Office sponsors a number of programs and funding opportunities, identified as SOURCE (Support of Undergraduate Research and Creative Endeavors) to assist students pursuing unpaid research experiences and creative endeavors.

-For the most up-to-date information about a specific SOURCE-funded program, visit that program’s webpage.
+For the most up-to-date information about a specific program, visit that program’s webpage.

 The application deadlines are: